robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 ```

 The scene raises the `OnlineStateChanged` event whenever its online state changes.
 Its last known state, including an optional error message, is then stored in the `State` property.
-Keep in mind that this event is only available on `SceneManager` object.
+Keep in mind that this event is only available on the `SceneManager` object.
 To know the online scene of a project, you must look at its parent scene!
 The scene also offers a `Saved` event.

 Each scene manages a collection of action objects through the `ActionObjectManager` class.
 An action object represents an instance of an object type, with its type referenced in the `ObjectType` property.

 If the object is a robot, the library automatically loads its available arms and end effectors.
-The library also handles automatic updates of joint values and end effector pose and continously updates them when possible.
+The library also handles automatic updates of joint values and end effector pose and continuously updates them when possible.

 Working with action objects requires careful consideration, as they offer a wide set of RPCs, each with specific constraints and requirements.
 These include general action object RPCs, as well as specialized RPCs and events for cameras and robots.
-Always verify tha action object's capabilities (such as the object type, robot metadata, and available end effectors and arms) before invoking any RPC.
+Always verify the action object's capabilities (such as the object type, robot metadata, and available end effectors and arms) before invoking any RPC.
 The requirements for invoking different RPCs are thoroughly documented via XML comments.

 ```